Timothy C. Hain, MD Hearing Page Page last modified: October 8, 2017

 Examples of other abnormal hearing patterns are shown below

 |Low frequency (Meniere's)||Middle (or "cookie bite") centered on 1K||High-frequency loss, beginning at 8K||Flat hearing loss in both ears, R is worse.|

 Here we are discussing only low-frequency sensorineural hearing loss.
-This group appears to be distinct in demographic features from the more common "sudden hearing loss" that affects all frequencies (flat), or just high frequencies.
+This group appears to be distinct in demographic features from the more common "sudden hearing loss" that frequently affects all frequencies (flat), or just high frequencies.
 (Yoshida et al, 2017).
 Nevertheless, some types of "sudden hearing loss" affect low tones.

-Jun et al suggested prognosis in SHL was better for low-tone hearing loss.
+Jun et al suggested prognosis in SHL was better for the low-tone hearing loss variant (2012).
 This seems reasonable enough.